Arof2/Jeopardy/README.md

-Jeopardy application for Windows.\n
+Jeopardy application for Windows
 You can create questions and Teams for a Jeopardy Game.

 # Questions
 For each question you can set a text anwser and you can include multiple choice options.
 You can also customize how much points each questions grants.

 # Supported Quesiton Types
 - Text based questions